• Skip to primary navigation

 Combining theanine with caffeine makes tea a unique beverage that promotes mental focus, increases energy, and reduces anxiety and stress.

 • Increased cognitive function.
-It turns out tea may have a role in protecting our brain.
+It turns out tea may have a role in protecting our brains.
 Regular tea consumption is associated with lower risks of cognitive impairment and decline. source

-• Reduced blood pressure.
-L-theanine not only reduces anxiety but also lessens the blood-pressure increase in high-stress-response adults. source
+• Lower blood pressure.
+L-theanine reduces anxiety and lessens the blood pressure increase in high-stress-response of healthy adults. source

 • Improved mood.
-L-theanine in tea elevates mood, reduces stress, and promotes relaxation. source
+L-theanine in tea elevates mood, stress reduction, and promotes relaxation. source

 • Increased alertness.
 L-theanine balances the stimulatory effects of caffeine, so you stay alert without feeling jittery. source

-• Improved attention.
-A combination of L-theanine and caffeine may result in short-term improvements in concentration and overall cognition among boys with ADHD. source
+• Improved attention span.
+The natural combination of l-theanine and caffeine may result in short-term improvements in concentration and overall cognitive performance among boys with ADHD (attention deficit hyperactivity disorder). source

 Shade-grown green teas include matcha, gyokuro, and tencha.

-There are many benefits to drinking green tea:
+According to scientific studies, there are many benefits to green tea consumption:

 • Drinking green tea reduces anxiety and improves cognition. source